-AHS 101 Introduction to Complementary Care & Alternative Medicine
+AHS-101 Introduction to Complementary Care and Alternative Medicine

 An overview of the history, philosophy, and approaches of complementary care and alternative medicine (CAM).
 A variety of categories of CAM and their integration into the western medicine model will be explored.
+Skills prerequisite: ENG-020 and ENG-060.
 Prerequisite: Word processing skills recommended.

-AHS 103 Nutritional Awareness
+AHS-103 Nutritional Awareness